tanersener/ffmpeg-video-slideshow-scripts/advanced_scripts/README.md

 Animations are implemented inside filter_complex blocks.

-Please note that sample animations used in page are low quality and does not represent the full functionality of scripts.
+PS: Please note that sample animations used in this page are low quality and does not represent full functionality of the scripts.

 ## Blurred Background